August 27, 2020

 - Post-sales communications.
 Don’t forget your customers after the sale.
-A happy birthday wish, holiday greeting, special discount offers, etc, can increase their loyalty toward your company.
+A happy birthday wish, holiday greeting, special discount offers, etc., can increase their loyalty toward your company.

-9 Essential Technologies for Telemarketing Software
+9 Essential Technologies for Telemarketing Programs

 Telemarketing software is a type of contact center software that helps companies manage their inbound and outbound telemarketing activities.
 A wide range of telemarketing software is available to help telemarketing call centers.
-Outbound telemarketing and inbound teleservices can both benefit from the use of technologies to reach out to existing and potential customers, generate leads, drive conversions, and close sales.
+Outbound telemarketing and inbound teleservices can both benefit from the use of telesales tools and technologies to reach out to existing and potential customers, generate leads, drive conversions, and close sales.